Book & Greeting Card Ordering Information

 Whether or not you ask me to sign your book, if you are giving it as a gift I encourage you to handwrite a personal message for the person you are giving it to.
 Handwritten messages in books become increasingly special and appreciated as the years pass - especially when the message writer is no longer around.

 If you have any queries about book signing, please don't hesitate to ask.
 I think it's something that can make a gift all the more special, so I put effort into getting it right.

-The short answer is usually within 7-14 days, to anywhere in the world.
-HOWEVER, sometimes delivery takes much longer due to factors beyond my control, such as customs clearance delays and natural disasters.
-For details, refer to the explanation below.
-If you do have an urgent deadline to meet, you may like to ring me to check the estimated time of arrival.
+Order delivery is ordinarily within 7-14 days, to anywhere in the world.
+However sometimes delivery takes much longer due to factors beyond my control, such as customs clearance delays and natural disasters.
+And sometimes I am away from home - check away from home dates here.